Linerre/Jessie/anki/README.md

 ## TO DO
 - [x] solve the ambiguity caused by `in` statement in matching and marking up answers
 - [x] add "pages" and "analysis" fields
-- [x] add an error detector to automatically catch and skip errors met in the raw data
+- [ ] add an error detector to automatically catch and skip errors met in the raw data
+    - [x] can detect the wrong number of separator `／`
+    - [ ] can detect unnecessary white space
-- [x] display a friendlier 'done' message like "Processed X card notes in total, Y error(s) [in Z seconds?].
+- [ ] display a friendlier 'done' message like "Processed X card notes in total, Y error(s) [in Z seconds?].
+    - [x] "Processed X card notes in total
+    - [x] "Error occurred in Y card notes.
+    - [ ] "Processing time: Z seconds.
 - [ ] design card style

 ## Guide on use